What is curling?

 Are there any outside costs?

-The only additional costs that are associated with Bowdoin Curling are uniform costs.
-The rest of our funding for travel and tournaments comes from the Bowdoin Student Government and the Student Activity Funding Committee.
+The only additional costs that are associated with Bowdoin Curling are optional uniform costs.
+The rest of our funding for travel and tournaments comes from the Bowdoin Student Government and the Treasury Funding Committee.

 What are tournaments like?

 Tournaments, or bonspiels, are generally weekend long events.
-Teams play anywhere between three to six games during the weekend with each game lasting around two and a half hours.
-The ‘spiels are fun and allow you to interact with other collegiate curlers and see how great the sport is!
+Teams play anywhere between three to six games during the weekend with each game lasting around two hours.
+The spiels are fun and allow you to interact with other collegiate curlers and see how great the sport is!